-What happens when the Primary Resident wants to move out?
+What happens when a roommate wants to move out?

 Can someone transfer from another Graduate and Family Housing apartment into a roommate situation?

 It is possible, however the transferring resident would be consider as moving out and would need to provide 60 days’ notice to avoid excess rent charges.